Geology of Bangladesh: Structural and tectonic geology

 In the late Cretaceous, the Indian Plate collided with the Eurasian Plate, after the Indian and African Plate split to form the Indian Ocean during the Triassic.
-The tectonic collision in the Cretaceous separated the Gulf of Assam and the Gulf of Burma, while narrow channels from the ocean fed water into the two gulfs.
+The tectonic collision in the Cretaceous led to the differentiation of marginal marine embayments within the proto–Bengal Basin along the northeastern margin of the Indian Plate, while narrow seaways from the ocean fed water into these shallow marine depressions.
 As ridges formed in the Tethys Ocean on the other side of the Shillong and Dinajpur Shields, small island arcs formed locally.
-The Tura sandstone, Sylhet limestone and Kopili shale were all deposited during an intermediate shall marine depositional environment in between these tectonic changes.
+The Tura sandstone, Sylhet limestone and Kopili shale were all deposited during an intermediate shallow marine depositional environment in between these tectonic changes.

 A renewed period of collision and tectonic activity began with the Himalayan orogeny in the Eocene.
 The gulfs became shallower and the east-west Sylhet strike affected sedimentary rocks along with the Bogra strike.
 As tectonic activity slowed somewhat, a river delta environment deposited of the other significant Cenozoic sedimentary units.
 Renewed tectonism in the Pliocene formed the Dinajpur Shield into a graben, relative to the horst of the Shillong Plateau and Mikir Hills.
 The Pliocene orogeny led into the Pleistocene ice age, resulting in regional extinction of many large mammals.
 A final period of uplift raised the red clay table lad 30 to 100 feet, along with St. Martin's Island in the Pleistocene.